Skip to main content

 • Rain jacket

-• Basic first aid supplies, such as a bandage, instant ice pack, and antibiotic ointment
+• Basic first aid supplies (bandages, instant ice pack, antibiotic ointment)

 hiking-tips-dress-appropriately